kdm9/blindschleiche/README.md

 Where <subtool> is one of:

+  genigvjs:             Generate a simple IGV.js visualisation of some bioinf files.
   telogrep:             Search contigs for known telomere repeats
   n50:                  Calculate N50 and total length of a set of contigs
   falen:                Tabulate the lengths of sequences in a FASTA file
   mask2bed:             The inverse of bedtools maskfasta: softmasked fasta -> unmasked fasta + mask.bed
-  genigvjs:       Generate a simple IGV.js visualisation of some bioinf files.
   liftoff-gff3:         Obtain an actually-useful GFF3 from Liftoff by fixing basic GFF3 format errors
   pansn-rename:         Add, remove, or modify PanSN-style prefixes to contig/chromosome names in references
+  ildemux:              Demultiplex modern illumina reads from read headers.
+  ilsample:             Sample a fraction of read pairs from an interleaved fastq file
+  regionbed:            Make a bed/region file of genome windows
+  uniref-acc2taxid:     Make a ncbi-style acc2taxid.map file for a uniref fasta
+  help:                 Print this help message

 Use blsl subtool --help to get help about a specific tool